yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 Below we present it in the context of a full handshake, but behavior in 0-RTT handshakes should be identical.

-The document presents some similarities with the ticket resumption mechanism described in {{RFC5077}}
+The document presents some similarities with the ticket resumption mechanism described in {{RFC5077}}.
+However the scope of this document differs from session resumption mechanisms implemented with
-but addresses a different scope.
-More specifically, the pinning ticket does not carry any state associated with a TLS session and thus cannot be used for session resumption, or to authenticate the client.
+{{RFC5077}} or with other mechanisms.
+Specifically, the pinning ticket does not carry any state associated with a TLS session and thus cannot be used for session resumption, or to authenticate the client.

-TLS 1.3 provides session resumption based on preshared key (PSK).
+With TLS 1.3, session resumption is based on a preshared key (PSK).
 This is orthogonal to this protocol.
 With TLS 1.3, a TLS session can be established using PKI and a pinning ticket, and later resumed with PSK.